tkvogt/judy-graph-db/README.md

 Overview
 ========

 When a query or an algorithm is executed on the graph, it typically doesn't need to access all parts of the graph.
+We differentiate three parts:
  - A node can be represented just with its Word32-index.
 See the small red dot and lines in image below.
- - A node/edge could also concist of a record of strings, Int, Bools.
+ - A node/edge could also concist of a record of Strings, Ints, ... .
 Visualized with the middle sized circles and lines
  - If it is critical that no data is ever lost, parts of the graph have to be persisted, see the big circle and lines.

 If the strings are only needed in the final step of an algorithm while an int-counter and word32-index are mostly used, we try to store it in the red/small structure.
 It would be ideal if we could influence where parts of the graph end up: L1/L2/L3-Cache, memory or HD/SSD.

 <img src="doc/idea.svg" width="500">

-Most databases take aways this control.
+Most databases take away this control.
 For example they talk about [warming up](https://neo4j.com/developer/kb/warm-the-cache-to-improve-performance-from-cold-start/).

 Judy Arrays
 ===========

-Judy arrays are a key-value storage that promises very little cache misses when the key indexes are near to each other.
+Judy arrays are a key-value storage that promises very little cache misses when the key indexes are near to each other: [Quote](http://www.nothings.org/computer/judy/): "If your data is often sequential, or approximately sequential (e.g. an arithmetic sequence stepping by 64), Judy might be the best data structure to use".
 This obviously means that only the lowest bits should change in the innermost loop.
 In a lot of graph algorithms you take a node, then you want to do something with all edges of a certain label (setting the edge attr bits in the lower image).
 Iterating all these edges is done with lowest bits of the 64bit keys, called edge enum.
-We use typeclasses to freely set the size of attr an enum bits to adapt this structure to your needs.
+We use typeclasses to freely set the size of attr and enum bits to adapt this structure to your needs.

 <img src="doc/judy.svg" width="500">